 Myth #2: Glaucoma only affects one eye

-Glaucoma usually occurs in both eyes, but pressure often increases in one eye first.
+Truth: Glaucoma usually occurs in both eyes, but pressure often increases in one eye first.
 This raised pressure may damage the optic nerve, resulting in gradual vision changes.
-Often, your peripheral (side) vision is affected first, so the change in your vision may not be immediately apparent.
-With time, your central (direct) vision will also begin to be affected.

 Myth #3: Glaucoma only affects the elderly

-While glaucoma is most common in people over age 60, it can affect anyone at any age.
-A number of other factors may put you at a higher risk of developing glaucoma, including a family history of glaucoma and being of African-American descent.
-Other risk factors include diabetes, myopia (short-sightedness), hypertension (high blood pressure) and ocular hypertension (raised eye pressure).
-If you have one or more risk factors, you should schedule an eye exam every at least once every two years.
+Truth: While glaucoma is most common in people over age 60, it can affect anyone.
+Several other factors may put you at a higher risk of developing glaucoma, including a family history of glaucoma and being of African-American descent.
+Other risk factors include diabetes, myopia (short-sightedness), hypertension (high blood pressure), and ocular hypertension (raised eye pressure).
+If you have one or more risk factors, you should schedule an eye exam every two years.

 Myth #4: Glaucoma has severe symptoms

-Glaucoma has very few symptoms in the early stages.
-When symptoms do occur, they may come and go or become steadily worse.
-You may notice hazy vision, eye pain or rainbow-colored halos around bright lights.
-By the time you notice these symptoms, you may have already lost some of your vision.
+Truth: Glaucoma has very few symptoms in the early stages.
+When symptoms occur, they may come and go or become steadily worse.
+You may notice hazy vision, eye pain, or rainbow-colored halos around bright lights.
+By the time you notice these symptoms, you may have already lost some vision.
 Early detection through regular eye exams is the key to protecting your vision.

 Myth #5: Glaucoma is a curable condition

-If you have glaucoma, or are at risk of developing the condition, it is important to seek eye care from the optometry experts here at Southwestern Eye Center.
+If you have glaucoma or are at risk of developing the condition, it is important to seek eye care from the optometry experts like the optometrists at our Southwestern Eye Centers.
 Early detection and treatment of eye conditions like glaucoma can mean the difference between normal and lost vision.